Frequently Asked Questions • Akea

 I heard the FDA will soon be regulating all nutritional supplements prior to 1994 (DSHEA).
 Can you provide more details?

 The FDA would like to regulate “supplements” that were developed after 1994 (the year DSHEA was passed), but will have a difficult time doing so.
 There is a lot of pressure from nutritional supplement manufacturers as well as consumer groups.
 However, for the moment let’s say the FDA were to regulate nutritional supplements in a similar fashion as they regulate pharmaceuticals.
-We could tweak Essentials slightly to become a “food” rather than a “supplement”.
-The only ingredient that makes Essentials a “supplement” is the addition of minerals.
-Essentials is not a synthetic vitamin pill; it is truly a “whole food” supplement.
+We could tweak Akea slightly to become a “food” rather than a “supplement”.
+The only ingredient that makes Akea a “supplement” is the addition of minerals.
+Akea is not a synthetic vitamin pill; it is truly a “whole food” supplement.
 Several products that we are currently developing can be considered food without subtracting or adding anything to them.

 Every ingredient is listed on the packaging and website; however, we do not provide the amount of each ingredient.
 That essentially would be disclosing our proprietary formula.